hunter-meloche/siri-gpt/README.md

 3. Create a bookmark to the shortcut on your homescreen or as a complication on your Apple Watch.

 ### [GPT-3.5](https://www.icloud.com/shortcuts/ef38caf11c374a9f9630899ee63c5ffb)
-(Everyone can access and it's fast):
+(Everyone can access and it's fast)

 ### [GPT-4](https://www.icloud.com/shortcuts/21d82ba4eeb24b588ec7a85a25330543)
-(Limited access and slow, but smarter):
+(Limited access and slow, but smarter)

 ### [Apple Watch version](https://www.icloud.com/shortcuts/559ca54453ce446193a3c580403d90d1) `NEW`
 (I took out the logging function, so it can work on watches.
-Add it as a complication... it's sick.):
+Add it as a complication on your watch face.)